Tbruno25/pytest-timestamps/README.md

 ## Usage

-Test level timestamps will be added to the report when running Pytest with `-v` or `--verbose`
+Test level timestamps get added to the terminal when running Pytest with `-v` or `--verbose`
 ![](https://i.ibb.co/0qLXFjB/Screenshot-from-2022-01-10-22-00-26.png)

 Timestamps will also get added to the test report if [pytest-html](https://github.com/pytest-dev/pytest-html) is installed.